 The Ball Python's manageable size, gentle temperament, and adaptability make it a favourite among expert reptile keepers.
 They typically grow to around 1.2 metres and weigh approximately 2 kg, striking a balance between presence and practicality.

 Gentle by nature, Ball Pythons are unlikely to bite and usually curl into a protective ball when frightened—hence their name.
 Many enjoy regular handling, sometimes even relaxing and dozing when held carefully.
-Importantly, reputable Ball Python breeders in the UK offer invaluable advice on care, diet, and health, supporting new owners long after purchase.
+Importantly, reputable Ball Python breeders in the UK offer captive-bred specimens that are healthier and better accustomed to human interaction than wild-caught animals.